Close

 Maintenance After Replacement: Keep the System Healthy

-A new roof should not require constant attention, but simple maintenance helps protect the system you just invested in — especially in Picayune where tree cover and humidity can accelerate issues if debris sits too long.
-Think of maintenance as prevention: it reduces the chance of water backup, protects valleys, and keeps your roof aging evenly.
+A new roof should not require constant attention, but simple maintenance helps protect the system you invested in — especially in Picayune where tree coverage and humidity can accelerate issues if debris sits too long.

 • Clear heavy debris from valleys and roof edges after storms when it is safe to do so.

-• Observe gutter performance during heavy rain; overflow is a signal that water isn’t exiting cleanly.
+• Observe gutter performance during heavy rain; overflow is a signal that water is not exiting cleanly.

-• Trim branches that scrape shingles or drop heavy loads of debris into valleys.
+• Trim branches that scrape shingles or dump heavy debris into valleys.

-• Check attic access areas periodically for new staining or damp odors.
+• Check attic access areas periodically for new staining or damp odor.

 • Schedule a post-storm inspection if you see lifted shingles or displaced ridge cap material.

-FAQ — Roof Replacement & Installation in Picayune, MS
+FAQ — Roof Replacement and Installation in Picayune, MS

 How long does a roof replacement usually take?

 Timeline depends on roof size, complexity, weather windows, and whether decking repairs are discovered after tear-off.
-A professional estimate should explain the sequence and the checkpoints so you know what to expect and why.
+A professional estimate should explain the sequence and checkpoints so you know what to expect.

 Do I need a full replacement if I only see one leak?

 Not always.
 One leak can be a localized flashing or penetration issue.
-Replacement becomes the better option when there are repeated leaks, widespread aging across multiple slopes, or signs of moisture stress in more than one zone.
+Replacement becomes the better option when there are repeated leaks, widespread aging, or moisture indicators in multiple zones.

 How do I compare quotes fairly?

-Compare scope items first.
-Ask each contractor to explain — in writing — how they handle decking decisions, dry-in, valleys, roof-to-wall intersections, penetrations, edges, and ventilation balance.
-If you want a structured guide, use the Roof Estimate Decoder (2025) to compare line items without guessing.
+Compare system scope items first.
+Ask each contractor to explain in writing how they handle decking decisions, dry-in, valleys, roof-to-wall intersections, penetrations, edges, and ventilation balance.
+For a structured approach, use the Roof Estimate Decoder (2025).